Select from one of the FAQ categories below…

 Right Side of the Chart is not a broker dealer.
 The market commentary and trade ideas shared here are for illustrative purposes only.
 None of the content published on the site, including the trade ideas, should be construed as a solicitation to buy and sell securities.
 Those associated with Right Side Of The Chart, including Randy Phinney, may or may not have positions in some or all of the trade ideas discussed here.
 Please view our disclaimer for additional information.

-I find these archives to be a very useful tool in my trading as I can look back to study the price action of a particular stock, ETF, or technical pattern during various market cycles.
-This allows me to get a feel for how certain stocks or ETFs have acted in the past and often serves as a valuable tool when trading those specific securities or price patterns going forward.
+These archives can be a useful tool in one’s trading to look back to study the price action of a particular stock, ETF or technical pattern during various market cycles.
+This allows one to view how various financial assets & securities have acted in the past and often serves as a valuable tool when trading those specific securities or price patterns going forward.
 Another reason for archiving every single post made on RSOTC, including all trade ideas, both winners and losers, is to provide a means for reviewing the performance of any or all trade ideas posted since the inception of Right Side Of The Chart, from the trade setup and/or entry to the completion of every trade & all of the updates posted along the way.

 As RSOTC provides trading & investment ideas geared towards various trading & investing styles; from active, short-term traders; typical swing traders; trend traders; and even long-term investors, being able to view all notes & charts associated with each trade, from setup, entry, and completion (profit target hit or stopped out f0r a loss) is the best way to get a feel for the overall performance of the trade ideas shared on RSOTC that mesh with your unique trading style.